PLSysSec/lio/lio-simple/tutorial/blog-2-tutorial.md

 * **integrity:** that a piece of data labeled as such was created and can be modified by "bob"

-### Secrecy poliy: drafts are only readable by authors
+### Secrecy policy: drafts are only readable by authors

 Checkout the [DCLabels paper](http://www.scs.stanford.edu/~deian/pubs/stefan:2011:dclabels.pdf) if you're interested in learning more labels.
 For now, let's define a function (in `Memblog/Common.hs`) that is used to generate a policy from a post: